Italian Caprese cake is the BEST flourless chocolate cake ever created! This chocolate and almond cake is fudgy, rich, and easy to make.

 - Place the chopped chocolate and butter in a microwave-safe bowl; microwave in 30-second intervals, stirring between each until melted.
 Set aside until needed.

-- Separate the egg yolks from the egg whites, and set the latter aside.
-Whip the egg yolks with 2/3 of the sugar and orange zest, until they're tripled in volume and reach a foamy and light mixture.
+- Separate the egg yolks from the egg whites, and set the egg whites aside.
+Whip the egg yolks with ⅔ of the sugar and orange zest, until they're tripled in volume and reach a foamy and light mixture.
 Then add the rum if using.

 - Add in the melted chocolate and butter into the egg yolk mixture, followed by the almond flour and mix with a spatula until combined.
 The cake batter will be dense and quite compact, and that's totally ok.